The N.C. Department of Transportation (NCDOT) determines safety performance by a measure of the state’s fatality rate.

 If you or a loved one have been injured due to the negligence of another driver in a Wake County automobile collision, you deserve to have an experienced attorney in your corner.

-Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, is experienced in handling complex automobile collision cases, including those involving a negligent driver.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, has years of experience handling complex automobile collision cases, including those involving a negligent driver.

 All personal injury matters will be handled on a contingency basis.
 You can contact our firm at (919).526.0450.
 You can also send email inquiries to firstname.lastname@example.org.